core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The replay protection of multicast notifications is as per Group OSCORE.

 * Consistently use the format uint for the Multicast-Response-Feedback-Divider Option.

+* Fixed consumption of proxy-related options in a ticket request sent to the proxy.

 * Improved notation in the examples of message exchanges with proxy.